 In 1983, he moved to Dennison, TX and enrolled in Grayson County College in the Piano Tuning and Repair program offered there.

 After graduating with honors in January of 1984, he moved back to Oklahoma City and established Cantrell's Piano Clinic.
-In 1999 he relocated the business to Lawton, OK.

 In 1986, Norman joined the Piano Technicians Guild, Inc. and in 1994, he passed the required examinations to become a Registered Piano Technician.
 Since that time he has volunteered in a variety of roles at the local, regional and national levels from assisting in the RPT exams to serving on the Board of Directors.
 In 2013 he was invited to be a guest lecturer at the International Association of Piano Builders and Technicians conference held in Hangzhou, China.
 He has been recognized by his peers having received the Jimmy Gold Award from the South Central Regional Conference and the Member of Note award from PTG.
 In 2017 he was inducted into the Piano Technicians Guild Hall of Fame.